Wisconsin School of Business

 Actuarial Science 654 Seminar in Actuarial Science, 3 cr

 All degree candidates in the Wisconsin BBA are required to complete foundation courses in business and economics.
 The foundation courses, in conjunction with a broad educational base, are designed to integrate the student's specialized training with an understanding of the structure and functions of business and its role in the larger social system.
 Business foundation courses make up the business preparatory, core, and breadth requirements.
+During the first semester after admission to the Wisconsin School of Business, students must complete a one-credit course that is the foundation of the Compass Program™.

 Preparatory business requirements must be taken within the first two semesters after admission to the Wisconsin BBA